On Split-State Quantum Tamper Detection and Non-Malleability: Our Techniques

 }

-\subsubsection{Tamper-Detection Codes in the Bounded Storage Model}
+\subsection{Tamper-Detection Codes in the Bounded Storage Model}

-In this subsection, we overview our explicit constructions of tamper-detection codes in the 3-split `bounded storage' model $\lo_a^3$, with constant rate and inverse-exponential error.
-Our approach closely follows recent constructions of split-state quantum codes by \cite{Bergamaschi2023PauliMD, Boddu2023SplitState, BBJ23}, who observed that a \textit{non-malleable secret key} could be used to achieve non-malleability for quantum states.
-Here we briefly overview their approach and highlight our modifications.\footnote{The approach undertaken here resembles a framework for constructing quantum secret sharing schemes which are resilient to restricted tampering models.
-In this framework, a classical key is used to encrypt the state, and then the key is ``hidden" back into the code, using a classical code/secret-sharing scheme which is robust to the same tampering model.
-Similar approaches have been studied for robust secret sharing \cite{Crpeau2005ApproximateQE, Hayden2017ApproximateQE, Bergamaschi2022ApproachingTQ} and data hiding schemes \cite{DiVincenzo2002HidingQD}.}
+Instead, to construct our 3-split TDCs in the `bounded storage' model $\lo_a^3$ (with high rate), we appeal to recent constructions of split-state quantum non-malleable codes by \cite{Boddu2023SplitState,BBJ23} against $\lo_*$.
+They observed that a certain \textit{augmented} property of classical non-malleable codes could be used to achieve non-malleability for quantum states.
+Here we briefly overview their approach and highlight our modifications. \\

 The non-malleability of this scheme against local adversaries with shared entanglement, $\lo^3_*$, relies crucially on the \textit{augmented} security of the quantum-proof non-malleable code.
 Informally, suppose the two shares $X, Y$ are tampered to $X', Y'$ using shared entanglement, and $W$ denotes any quantum side-information held by one of the adversaries.
-By definition, the resulting joint distribution (state) over the original key, the recovered key $R'=\Dec_\NM(X',Y')$, \textit{and the side-information}, is a convex combination of the original key and a fixed, independent key:
+By definition, the resulting joint distribution (state) over the original uniformly random key, the recovered key $R'=\Dec_\NM(X',Y')$, \textit{and the side-information}, is a convex combination of the original key and a fixed, independent key (See \cref{lem:qnmcodesfromnmext}):

 where $p\in [0, 1]$ is independent of $R$, and $U_{R=R'}$ denotes the recovered key is the same as the original and uniformly random.

 It turns out that the non-malleability of the secret key, suffices to achieve non-malleability for the quantum message.
 In the first case above, the key is recovered and is independent of the side information.
 By the properties of the two-design unitaries, the message is authenticated \cite{Aharonov2008InteractivePF}, and thereby we either recover it, or reject.
 In the second case, the key is lost to the decoder.
 Thereby, from the decoder's perspective, it receives a message scrambled by a random unitary $C_R$, and therefore `looks' encrypted and independent of the original message.